Bernadine Kemarre Johnson b. 1974

 REGION: LTYENTYE APURTE (SANTA TERESA), N.T.

-Bernadine Kemarre Johnson is an Arrernte woman, born in 1974 in the small community of Ltyentye Apurte (Santa Teresa), 85km south-east of Mparntwe (Alice Springs) in the Northern Territory.
+Bernadine Kemarre Johnson was born in 1974 in the small community of Ltyentye Apurte (Santa Teresa), 85km south-east of Mparntwe (Alice Springs) in the Northern Territory.
 Bernadine had a traditional upbringing before attending school in Alice Springs.

-Bernadine comes from a family of famous artists that hail from Utopia, an Indigenous homelands region of the Northern Territory.
-Her family includes her sister-in-law Anna Price Petyarre, a highly sought-after Central Desert artist, as well as artists like Abie Loy Kemarre and Josie Petrick.
+Bernadine comes from a family of famous artists that hail from the expansive Indigenous homelands region of Utopia in the Northern Territory - including her sister-in-law Anna Price Petyarre, and artists like Abie Loy Kemarre and Josie Petrick Kemarre.

 Shop Artworks